santoshsmalagi/Developer-Essentials/Visual-Studio-Code/VScode.md

 * ``Ctrl+,`` - to open and configure user settings for different VS Code features
 * Breadcrumbs - VS Code can display the entire path from the source directory down to the symbol name.
 This can also be used to do source code navigation.
 * Quick Open - ``Ctrl+P``
-  * Open any file in the repository by searching for a string, mutliple files with same name listed with a relative path.
+  * Open any file in the workspace by searching for a string, mutliple files with same name listed with a relative path.
   * Holding down `Ctrl` key opens files in a new editor group or tab.
   * Navigate with up/down arrow keys, or open a split view.
 To open multiple files - use Ctrl+➡️ key
   * Fuzzy filtering - search within a specific dir(i.e. <dir> <string>), camelcase search etc.